 Time and date that the problem started which caused the displayed severity

 If the problem started earlier than the displayed time, click the start time to reset the time selection.
 The time slider moves to the five-minute period that includes the problem start time.

 Value of the threshold that was crossed

 For a list of default threshold values, see Application metrics and problems.

 Open or Closed, which represents the current status of the problem, and time in which the problem was resolved, if applicable

 Analyze the slowest database queries on the selected databases.
 A database can show no problems, or no latency violations, yet you can still examine the slowest queries.

 The Top 10 Slowest Queries lists the ten slowest queries for the selected database member or members, for the selected five-minute period.
 No matter how many databases are selected, only ten queries are listed, sorted according the the maximum latency by default.
 The slow-queries list provides the following information for each query:

-Troubleshooting: Same database instances appears twice in Application View
+Troubleshooting: Same database instance appears twice in Application View